17 Weeks Pregnant: Symptoms, Baby Development, Belly Size & More

 17 Weeks Ultrasound

 You can continue to see that your baby’s heartbeat has settled at a steady pace and has and the facial features should start showing definition as well.
 More importantly, your baby’s immune system is in place and is protecting your baby from any diseases.
 Also, your baby can now feel sharp noises and harsh lights.
 Hormones will also have started to function in the form of adrenal glands.
-Best of all, your baby can feel your emotions and can recognize voices.
+Best of all, your baby can feel your emotions and can recognise voices.

-What to Eat
+What to Eat?

 • Load up on proteins in the form of lean meats, fish, pulses, beans, and tofu.
 A bit of red meat is also advised to be added to your diet.